contagon/handbook/handbook/4-leadership-in-the-church-of-jesus-christ.md

 The Lord said, “Let every man learn his duty, and to act in the office in which he is appointed, in all diligence” ([Doctrine and Covenants 107:99](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107.99?lang=eng#p99)).
 These words apply to all who receive responsibility to serve and lead in the Savior’s Church.

-Seek the Lord’s guidance to help you learn and fulfill the duties of your calling.
-As you study the scriptures, look for leadership principles the Savior demonstrated and taught.
-Applying the principles in this chapter will also help you lead more effectively in the Savior’s Church.
+Applying the principles in this chapter will help you lead more effectively in the Savior’s Church.

 ### 4.2.1 Prepare Spiritually

 Jesus prepared Himself spiritually for His earthly mission (see [Luke 4:1–2](https://www.churchofjesuschrist.org/study/scriptures/nt/luke/4.1-2?lang=eng#p1)).
 You likewise prepare spiritually by drawing close to Heavenly Father through prayer, scripture study, and obedience to His commandments.
 Following His prophets also helps you prepare spiritually (see [Doctrine and Covenants 21:4–6](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/21.4-6?lang=eng#p4)).

 Seek revelation to understand the needs of those you lead and how to fulfill the work God has called you to do.
-Through your efforts to draw closer to the Lord, you can receive guidance in your personal life, family responsibilities, and Church calling.

 The Lord has also promised to bestow spiritual gifts upon those who seek them (see [Doctrine and Covenants 46:8](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/46.8?lang=eng#p8)).
 As you humbly call upon Heavenly Father to receive these gifts, He will increase your ability to lead and lift those you serve.

 ### 4.2.2 Minister to All of God’s Children

 Jesus ministered personally to people, reaching out to lift and teach those who felt alone, hopeless, or lost.
-By His words and actions, He showed people that He loved them.
 He recognized the divine nature and eternal worth of each person.

 Love the people you serve as Jesus did.
 Pray “with all the energy of heart” to be filled with His love ([Moroni 7:48](https://www.churchofjesuschrist.org/study/scriptures/bofm/moro/7.48?lang=eng#p48)).
 Establish sincere friendships.
 Reach out to those who may be lonely, need comfort, or have other needs.
 Your love will bless their lives and help people desire to come unto Christ.